DUNE-DAQ/daq-buildtools/docs/README.md

 dbt-build
 ```
 ...and this will build `listrev` in the local `./build` subdirectory and then install it as a package either in the local `./install` subdirectory or in whatever you pointed `DBT_INSTALL_DIR` to. `env.sh` performs two steps: it will both set up the daq-buildtools environment (if it hasn't already been set) and then it will update environment variables (`LD_LIBRARY_PATH`, etc.) to account for the packages in your work area.
 Note that whenever you add a new repo to your work area, you'll want to run the second of these two steps, `dbt-workarea-env`, so that environment variables such as `LD_LIBRARY_PATH`, etc, are again updated accordingly.

+#### DUNE DAQ Python packages

+Installing DUNE DAQ Python packages is more straightforward than C++ packages as here `dbt-build` will simply loop on the Python package repos in the `./pythoncode` subdirectory and call `pip install` on each one, exiting out with an error in the event that `pip install` exits out with an error.
+The packages will be installed in the active Python environment located in `$DBT_AREA_ROOT/.venv`.

 ### Working with more repos